On out-of-equilibrium phenomena in pseudogap phase of complex SYK+U model: Acknowledgements

 \section{Acknowledgements}

 A.A. is grateful to G.V.
 Zasko for valuable discussion of numerical solution of GGPE equation and to D. O'Dell for comments concerning the simulations of QSS in quantum HMF model.
-The work of A.G. was supported by grant of Basis Foundation 20-1-1-23-1.
-A.G. thanks Nordita for the hospitality and support.
-The work of A.A. was supported by Brain Program of the IDEAS Research Center.
+A.G. thanks Nordita and IHES for the hospitality and support.
+The work of A.A. was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS'' (grant №23-1-5-41-1) \& by Brain Program of the IDEAS Research Center.